ad-astra-video/livepeer-app-pipelines/comfystream/README.md

    cp .env.template .env
    ```

-   Update `HOST` to match to your local network ip address or the ip address of the remote machine using.
+   - Update `HOST` to match to your local network ip address or the ip address of the remote machine using.
 The domain `192.168.50.16.sslip.io` will resolve to `192.168.50.16` which enables the Caddy webserver to do self signed SSL certificates appropriately.
+   - Update `HOST_IP` to be accesible IP address.
+This is added to the IPs available on the gateway WHIP ingest.
+   - Set `ARB_ETH_URL` if have an alternative endpoint available
+   - Set `AI_MODELS_DIR` to path this repo is in so it points to `data/models` in this folder.
+The path must be the absolute path and cannot be a relative path to the .env file.

    If have your own domain name, update `webserver/Caddyfile` to replace `tls internal` with `tls [path to cert] [path to key]` or if have access to ports 80/443 you can use [automatic https with Caddy (link to docs)](https://caddyserver.com/docs/automatic-https).
 #### **Gateway Configuration**